mingu6/FilterDDP.jl/README.md

 ## Quick Start

-1. Change directory to the `ipddp2` directory, i.e., `cd /path/to/InteriorPointDDP.jl/experiments/ipddp2/`.
+1. Change directory to the `filterddp` directory, i.e., `cd /path/to/FilterDDP.jl/experiments/ipddp2/`.

 2. Open the Julia REPL with this project, i.e., `julia --project=../..`.